-The second set of patents and patent applications within our portfolio pertains to operating features and design techniques.
-U.S. Patent Nos.
-7,841,343; 7,585,351; 7,857,894; and 8,142,544 are directed toward efficient operation of the Pressure Swing Adsorption oxygen generating system and the oxygen conserving technology used across the product line.
-These patents expire in 2025, 2026, 2027 and 2027, respectively (without taking into account any patent term adjustments).
-U.S. Patent Nos.
-8,702,841; 9,220,864; and 9,283,346 are directed towards design features of the Inogen One G3, Inogen One G4, and Inogen at Home products.
-These patents expire in 2032, 2032, and 2034, respectively (without taking into account any patent term adjustments).
+The second category of patents and patent applications within our portfolio pertains to operating features and design techniques.
+For example, U.S. patents 8,702,841; 9,220,864; and 9,283,346 are directed towards design features of the Inogen One G3, Inogen One G4, and Inogen at Home products.
+This category of patents expires in 2031 or later (without taking into account any patent term adjustments).
 These features and designs are developed to facilitate the design, manufacturing, and usefulness of our products.
 These patents may prevent competitors from achieving the same levels of optimization as found in our products.